QC-Gaming1/g1-platform-testauto-interview/README.md

 Given something
 And something else
 When the user does one thing
-But the user doensn't do the other thing
+But the user doesn't do the other thing
 ```

 #### Scenario organization